golang/proposal/design/33974-add-public-lockedfile-pkg.md

 ## Rationale

-The golang/go/src/cmd/go/internal/lockedfile already exists but has untrusted & unmaintained alternatives.
+* The `lockedfile.File` implements a subset of the `os.File` but with file locking protection.

+* `lockedfile` adds an `Edit` function; `Edit` is not currently part of the `file` package.
+Edit exists to make it easier to implement locked read-modify-write operation.

-* Exporting this package public will make it more used.
-A tiny surge of issues might come in the beginning; at the benefits of everyone. ( Unless it's bug free !! ).
+* Making this package public will make it more used.
+A tiny surge of issues might come in the beginning; at the benefits of everyone. ( Unless it's bug free !!).

 * There exists a https://godoc.org/github.com/rogpeppe/go-internal package that exports a lot of internal packages from the go repo.
 But if go-internal